 James Lantz is an award-winning filmmaker and playwright who has produced over 200 commercial films, many for Fortune 500 companies such as American Airlines, American Express and Alamo.

-Recently, his documentary short film and essay THE SIGN was published in The Guardianand won the Best Documentary Award at the 2016 Boston Short Film Festival.
+His documentary short film and essay THE SIGN was published in The Guardianand won the Best Documentary Award at the 2016 Boston Short Film Festival.

 In 2016, THE BUS won the state winner award in The Clauder Prize.